pavelinux/pavelinux.github.com/_posts/2015-01-25-programming-in-python-approaching-to-number-one.md

 The *while* cycle on Python
 ---------------------------

--   First item in a list

--   Second item in a list

--   Third item in a list
+The syntax of a *while* statement is very simple but strict on Python.

+    1.One always have to include a condition, yielding a *True* or *False*.

+    2.If the condition is *False* exit the *while* statement and continue with the rest of the statements of the program.

+    3.If the condition is *True* execute the body of the *while* cycle and then go back to step 1.

 Some code
 ---------
-The syntax of a *while* statement is very simple but strict on Python.

-    1. One always have to include a condition, yielding a *True* or *False*.

-    2. If the condition is *False* exit the *while* statement and continue with the rest of the statements of the program.

-    3. If the condition is *True* execute the body of the *while* cycle and then go back to step 1.

 <pre><code>#(Previously initialize the included variables)
 while desv = tol:
     output = output + (1.00 / (2 ** i))